The following alternatives to detention help eliminate inappropriate or unnecessary use of secure detention for our community’s youth.

 The probation response grid

-Created by probation stakeholders, the probation response grid was created to document and organize expected responses to a youth’s probation violation based on the seriousness of the offense, as well as his or her risk level.
+Created by probation stakeholders, the probation response grid (DOC) was created to document and organize expected responses to a youth’s probation violation based on the seriousness of the offense, as well as his or her risk level.
 It is designed with the expectation that the least-restrictive response is used in each situation.
 Incentives may also be included to reward positive behavior.

 Risk assessment instrument